Eye Pain

 Self-Care for Minor Eye Pain

-For mild discomfort without red flags:
+For mild discomfort without red flags, a few basics are reasonable:

 - Artificial tears-for dryness/irritation